-Truthfully, my fridge is always stocked with yoghurts, plain and fruited.
-It’s convenient, smart snack food for my girls’ lunch boxes and a nifty addition to our daily smoothies, muffins and bakes.
-Stirred into warming curries or served alongside spicy tagines, double thick yoghurt is a kitchen staple.
+My fridge is always stocked with yoghurts, plain and fruited.
+It’s convenient, smart snack food for my girls’ lunch boxes and a lovely addition to our daily smoothies, muffins and bakes.
+Stirred into warming curries or served alongside spicy tagines, double thick yoghurt is my kitchen staple.
 In fact, it’s hard to find a reason not to eat yoghurt everyday.
-Personally, I’m thrilled that there’s a new addition to the NutriDay family – Double cream plain yoghurt.
-Whoop whoop!

-By definition, a breakfast party should be colourful and fun with food that makes you want to tuck right in.
-Whether it’s a laidback Sunday morning brunch or speedy midweek breakfasts, these fluffy pancake stacks are the ultimate breakfast treat made with nutrient-rich ingredients.
-Topped with ice cream whip and heaps of fresh seasonal fruit, this breakfast party is proof that healthy and delicious food is completely doable – Monday to Sunday.
+Whether it’s a laidback Sunday morning brunch or speedy midweek breakfasts, these fluffy pancake stacks are the ultimate breakfast treat made with wholesome ingredients.
+Topped with ice cream whip and heaps of fresh seasonal fruit, these pancakes are proof that healthy and delicious food is doable – Monday to Sunday.
 When you’re done whipping up a batch of these fluffy pancakes, be sure to head on over to Nutriday for more healthy recipe ideas.

-Health food studies repeatedly show that probiotics aid digestion and promote good gut health.
+Health food studies show that probiotics aid digestion and promote good gut health.
 Another interesting fact – the gut is now regarded as the body’s second brain, so looking after this ‘clever’ organ is vital.
-Getting a daily dose of probiotics helps to keep the gut in tip top condition and functioning optimally.
 Live cultures and Vitamins A, B, D and E found in NutriDay yoghurts help to keep you healthy and happy from the inside.